Title: After Alice

 As per Ada’s sentiment, I have realized that it is indeed not too late to read the books missed in childhood.
 Rather, it’s a good form of escapism to reminisce on a time where life was simpler and, though the world made less sense, it was easier to understand.

-I have a confession: I have never read Lewis Carroll’s famous Alice’s Adventures in Wonderland nor the “sequel” Through the Looking Glass, which really is in bad form seeing as the name of my blog is a play-on-words of this famous work.
-Admittedly, I have only seen several of the movie adaptations (such as the 1951 Disney adaptation, a 1999 TV Special, and Tim Burton’s 2010 and 2016 adaptations).
+I have a confession: I had never previously read Lewis Carroll’s famous Alice’s Adventures in Wonderland nor the “sequel” Through the Looking Glass, which really is in bad form seeing as the name of my blog is a play-on-words of this famous work.
+Admittedly, up until now, I have only seen several of the movie adaptations (such as the 1951 Disney adaptation, a 1999 TV Special, and Tim Burton’s 2010 and 2016 adaptations).

 Carroll’s Alice was a charming book about a seven-year-old girl falling down the rabbit hole into a strange world filled with curious things.